-- (i) a. \se se arrepiente de sus pecados - b. \Se se desmava cada vez que la ve - (ii) a.
-El niño \(se) perdió/hirió cuando volvía a casa The child SE lost/wound.3sg when returned to home - 'The child got lost/hurt himself when he was coming back home' - b. \Se se perdió/hirió cuando volvía a casa SE SE lost/wound.3sg when returned to home - (iii) a.
-Juan se veía en medio de una terrible depresión Juan SE was.seeing in middle of a terrible depression
+- There are at least two other general restrictions.
+One of them has to do with the animacy requirement of the subjects, discussed in sections 2.4 and 3.1; the second one affects constructions where there is another obligatory source for SE in addition to the impersonal one, including inherently SE-marked verbs (i), anticausative use of transitive alternations (iib), and reflexive constructions with SE (iii), among others: - (i) a.
+Se se arrepiente de la cooperación SE SE regret of the cooperation 'SE regret his/her cooperation' - b.
+Se se desmaya cada vez que la ve SE SE faint each time that her sees 'SE faints each time SE sees her' - (ii) a.
+El niño (se) perdió/hirió cuando volvía a casa The child SE lost/wound.3sg when returned to home 'The child got lost/hurt himself when he was coming back home' - b.
+Se se perdió/hirió cuando volvía a casa SE SE lost/wound.3sg when returned to home - (iii) a.
+Juan se veía en medio de una terrible depresión Juan SE was seeing in middle of a terrible depression

-'Juan could see himself in the middle of a terrible depression' - b. \Se se veía en medio de una terrible depresión SE SE was.seeing in middle of a terrible depression
+'Juan could see himself in the middle of a terrible depression' - b.
+Se se veía en medio de una terrible depresión SE SE was seeing in middle of a terrible depression